• Skip to primary navigation

 🔪 How To Make Crockpot Corned Beef

-Nothing is easier than making corned beef in your slow cooker!
-You'll want your crockpot, a trivet, and a sharp knife for slicing the meat when it's done!
+You will need a crockpot, a trivet, and a sharp knife for slicing the meat when it's done.

-This corned beef brisket is enough for about 10 servings of meat, so the entire family can enjoy it!
+This corned beef brisket is enough for about 10 servings of meat so the entire family can enjoy it!

 Process image 1 showing corned beef and herbs in crock pot.